facebookincubator/Glean/glean/website/docs/building.md

 Installing with `cabal install` is sufficient if you want to:

-* Just try it out
+* Just try it out, e.g. with the generic LSP server.
 * Index some source code in a supported language
 * Run queries against a DB, perhaps produced by someone else
 * Run a server (including Glass)